Buy a Car From a Dealer (Your Way)

 Unfortunately, most dealerships prefer that the transaction goes this way.
 It’s a common scenario.

 Why?
 Because, that’s how they maximize profit!
 They negotiate hundreds, maybe even thousands of car deals a year.
-How often do YOU buy?
+How often do YOU buy a car?
 They are experts and the more complicated the transaction, the bigger the profit.
 I don’t blame them.

 Here’s the honest truth.

-You should be confident when buy a car from a dealer AND before you agree to anything.
+You should be confident when buying from a car dealer AND before you agree to anything.

 Set the rules for the transaction